trsteel88/platformsh-docs/docs/src/domains/quick-start.md

 ---

 3. Get the CNAME target by accessing your production environment and copy the automatically generated URL you use to access your website.
-  For e.g. if the url to access your production environment is `https://main-def456-abc123.eu-2.platformsh.site`, the CNAME target is `main-def456-abc123.eu-2.platformsh.site`.
+  For example if the URL to access your production environment is `https://main-def456-abc123.eu-2.platformsh.site`, the CNAME target is `main-def456-abc123.eu-2.platformsh.site`.

 {{< /codetabs >}}